sakra/FindMathematica/MANUAL.md

       [ ERROR_FILE <file> ])

 This function executes Wolfram Language code at CMake configuration time.
-The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as path to a Wolfram Language script file.
+The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as a path to a Wolfram Language script file.
 Multiple in-line statements are wrapped inside a Wolfram Language `CompoundExpression`.

 If the optional `CACHE` argument is specified, the captured result of the executed Wolfram Language